Search our FAQ

 Canada’s plan for the long-term management of used nuclear fuel is called Adaptive Phased Management (APM).

-The end point of the technical method is the centralized containment and isolation of Canada's used fuel in a deep geological repository in an area with suitable geology and an informed and willing host.
+The end point of the technical method is the centralized containment and isolation of Canada's used fuel in a deep geological repository in an area with suitable geology and informed and willing hosts.
 APM also involves the development of a transportation system to move the used fuel from the facilities where it is currently stored to the new site.

 APM is designed to meet rigorous safety standards throughout all aspects of its design and implementation.